FXPipPioneers/FXPP-TESTING/DEPLOYMENT_INSTRUCTIONS.md

 - `TELEGRAM_DEFAULT_CHANNELS` - Default Discord channels for forwarding (comma-separated)
 - `TELEGRAM_DEFAULT_ROLES` - Default roles to mention (comma-separated)

-### Deployment Files
+### Project Files
-- `render.yaml` - Main Render configuration
+- `main.py` - Main bot application
-- `install_deps.sh` - Custom dependency installation script
+- `pyproject.toml` - Python project configuration with dependencies
-- `dependencies.txt` - Fallback dependency list
+- `DEPLOYMENT_INSTRUCTIONS.md` - This deployment guide
-- `pyproject.toml` - Python project configuration
+- `README.md` - Project overview and setup guide

 ### Troubleshooting

 If you get "Telegram integration not installed" error on Render:
 1. Check that the build command ran successfully in deployment logs
 2. Verify all packages were installed: `pyrogram==2.0.106` and `tgcrypto==1.2.5`
-3. Redeploy with the updated `install_deps.sh` script
+3. Use one of the alternative build commands above if needed

 ### Manual Installation (if needed)
 If automatic deployment fails, you can manually install dependencies: